Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions

-The convergence of this algorithm is super-algebraic for all kernels $k(x, y)$ that are smooth away from $x=y$ (see~\cite{yarvin}).
+The convergence of this algorithm is super-algebraic for all kernels $k = k(x, y)$ that are smooth away from $x=y$ (see~\cite{yarvin}).
 Specifically, for fixed $m$, the discretization error $\alpha_n$ of (\ref{832}) decays faster than $O(1/n^{j})$ for any $j$ (see~\cite{trefethen}).
-Figure \ref{2126} and \ref{2127} illustrate Algorithm \ref{a1}'s superior convergence compared to Algorithm \ref{a3} in the approximation of eigenvalues for two Mat\'ern kernels.
+Figure~\ref{2127all} illustrates Algorithm \ref{a3}'s superior convergence compared to Algorithm \ref{a1} in the approximation of eigenvalues for two Mat\'ern kernels.
 Aside from convergence rates, the description of error control in Section \ref{s531} for KL-expansions generated using Algorithm \ref{a1} applies in the same sense to this algorithm.

 Despite Algorithm \ref{a3} possessing superior convergence properties than Algorithm \ref{a1}, for many practical problems there is little difference between the algorithms, even when the kernel is non-smooth at $0$.
 Specifically, $\epsilon_n$, the $L^2$ error defined in (\ref{612}), has similar decay properties for non-smooth kernels when constructing the KL-expansions via Algorithm \ref{a1} and Algorithm \ref{a3}.
-Figures \ref{2122} and \ref{2123} demonstrate this decay for two Mat\'ern kernels.
+Figure~\ref{2123all} demonstrates this decay for two Mat\'ern kernels.
 The similar decay properties of these two algorithms for non-smooth kernels is due to the fact that error $\epsilon_n$ is dominated by truncation error, not discretization error.